 Jelisa Chatman graduated from Western Kentucky University in Bowling Green, Kentucky.
-She majored in broadcasting with a concentration in radio and television programming and can currently be seen at WKU PBS where she works as an audio operator and segment producer.
-She also has a part-time job on Christian Family Radio where she serves as their on-air talent.
-Jelisa says that without the Stanford Chen Internship Grant none of this would be possible.
-She says that the grant really helped her to come out of her shell and make connections which led to many new and unique opportunities.
+She majored in broadcasting with a concentration in radio and television programming and worked at WKU PBS where she was an audio operator and segment producer.
+She also worked at Christian Family Radio where she served as their on-air talent.
+Jelisa says that without the Stanford Chen Internship Grant, none of this would be possible.
+She says that the grant helped her to come out of her shell and make connections which led to many new and unique opportunities.

-Daniel Kim attends Whitman College in Walla Walla, Washington.
-He was a reporting intern this past summer at the Walla Walla Union Bulletin and is now the web content editor for The Pioneer on campus.
+Daniel Kim was a student at Whitman College in Walla Walla, Washington where he was a reporting intern for the Walla Walla Union-Bulletin and the web content editor for The Pioneer on campus.
 Daniel attributes the Stanford Chen Internship Grant with helping him to stay in Walla Walla over the summer and land his first real reporting job.
 He got to see and experience the journalism world in a professional setting and learned many new and invaluable skills.
 Daniel also states the advice and lessons that he has learned using the grant will stay with him for life.

-Atoosa Moinzadeh recently graduated from the University of Washington and can now be seen working freelance at VICE News.
-Over this past summer, she worked as an editorial intern at Seattle Metropolitan Magazine.
+Atoosa Moinzadeh is a graduate of the University of Washington and can now be seen working freelance at VICE News.
+The summer after her graduation, she worked as an editorial intern at Seattle Metropolitan Magazine.
 By using the Stanford Chen Internship Grant, Atoosa was able to learn things that she had never been exposed to before such as how to fact check and proofread copy.
 She says these were key contributing factors in her ability to get a job at VICE.
 She hopes to keep the momentum going and land a full-time position at VICE and also work on different photo and reporting collaborations.

 Jieqian Zhang graduated from the UC Berkeley Graduate School of Journalism in May 2016.
 During the summer she worked for ChinaFile Asia Society where she was a data/visual intern.
-Now you can find her working for Google News Lab performing freelance data reporting and visualization.
+She now works for Google News Lab performing freelance data reporting and visualization.
 Without the Stanford Chen Internship Grant, Jieqian says that moving to New York and interning with ChinaFile would not have been possible.
 With ChinaFile, she learned many new and interesting things and was able to ignite her passion for data reporting.
 With her newfound passion, she hopes to one day work for The Wall Street Journal or The Los Angeles Times as a data reporter.

 Jeanny Rhee graduated from the University of Washington in 2015 with a bachelors in journalism and a minor in nutrition sciences.
-Since the beginning of this year through the summer, she worked as an editorial intern at the Seattle Metropolitan Magazine as well as freelance writing for publications in and around the greater Seattle area.
+She worked as an editorial intern at the Seattle Metropolitan Magazine and freelanced for publications in the Seattle area.
 The Stanford Chen Internship Grant not only aided her to continue pursuing her passion in writing and reporting, but also helped her to focus on school and later land a front page cover story in a non-profit publication discussing food insecurity and racial disparities in King County, Washington.
-She received the Deborah Kaplan Award in Human Personality Profile and the Pioneer News Group Excellence in Journalism Award in 2015 from the University of Washington, and was identified as as UW’s strongest recent journalism graduates.
+She received the Deborah Kaplan Award in Human Personality Profile and the Pioneer News Group Excellence in Journalism Award in 2015 from the University of Washington.
 She is currently working as the content marketing manager at Giso in Bellevue, Washington and freelancing.